Beliavsky/Fortran-code-on-GitHub/README.md

 [ddeabm](https://github.com/jacobwilliams/ddeabm): modern object-oriented Fortran implementation of the DDEABM Adams-Bashforth-Moulton ODE solver, by Jacob Williams and web-flow

+[dde_solver](https://github.com/WarrenWeckesser/dde_solver): update by Warren Weckesser of Shampine and Thompson's DDE_SOLVER, a Fortran library for delay differential equations

 [dop853](https://github.com/jacobwilliams/dop853): modern Fortran (2003/2008) implementation of Hairer's DOP853 ODE solver, by Jacob Williams.
 The original FORTRAN 77 code has been extensively refactored, and is now object-oriented and thread-safe, with an easy-to-use class interface.
 DOP853 is an explicit Runge-Kutta method of order 8(5,3) due to Dormand & Prince (with stepsize control and dense output).

 [FATODE](https://github.com/ComputationalScienceLaboratory/FATODE): set of integrators to solve ordinary differential system y'=f(t,y) with capabilities of direct and adjoint sensitivity analysis, from ComputationalScienceLaboratory